How To Reach This Elusive But Lucrative Market.

 - Don’t be afraid to do the math.
 Because Millennials are more concerned about finances and more financially aware than previous generations, they want to see the value you’re providing.
 Be clear about offers in your ads and messages.

-- Reassure.
-Be transparent about who you are and what you do.
-Being open and honest in marketing communications will build trust and address low trust levels.
+- Be transparent about who you are and what you do.
+Being open and honest in marketing communications will build trust and restore low trust levels.

 - Don’t be modest.
 In the past, talking about causes has been considered “bad taste.”
 In today’s marketing world, talking about the causes you support is not only appreciated, it’s expected.

 - Stay upbeat.
 Even though Millennials grew up in austere conditions, they look forward to the future.
 They are upbeat and gravitate towards brands that mirror their enthusiasm.

 - Promote your role in the community.
 Even if you’re not a locally-owned business, you can still tap into the local mindset.
 Talk about the number of local people you employ, the local causes you support and the ways your business works to improve the community.
 After all, social responsibility is one of the key drivers behind the local movement.

 Wondering which media tools to use to reach Millennial audiences?
 LNP Media Group can help you reach Millennials with a wide range of media options including mobile marketing, web services, events, search marketing, online marketing, magazine and print.
 Contact us today and we’ll help you evaluate the mix of media that will ensure you reach your Millennial marketing goals.